alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 ##It Has To End##

 As you can guess, the lesson of Bob's sleep apnea stayed with me.
-When I returned home that weekend, I went on a mission.
+When I returned home that weekend, I was on a mission.

 I replaced the old sneakers that hurt my feet each day.
 I organized my messy closet and garage that bugged me each morning.
 The tattered, uncomfortable desk chair?
-Replaced with a sleek, mesh chair that helped my posture.
+Replaced with a sleek, mesh chair which improved my posture.

-At work, I refactored a large section of code that made me cringe each time I touched it.
-I spoke to my boss and got out of a couple pointless meetings each week.
+At work, I refactored a large section of code that made me cringe each time I looked at it.
+I even spoke to my boss and got out of a couple pointless meetings each week.

 When it was done, I felt *relieved*.
 Why had I put all this off, when it was so simple to remove?
 There was nothing to dread.
 Just like squishing a bug.